spack/spack/lib/spack/docs/environments.rst

 Independent Environments
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Independent environment can be located in any directory outside of Spack.
+Independent environments can be located in any directory outside of Spack.

 .. note::